mpflynnx/csapp3e/section2/practice-problems/problem2-40.md

 - Making n now 2^6 = 64
-- Look at the last three bits after the o at 2^3
+- Look at the last three bits after the 0 at 2^3
 - Form B trick to move up to the next 2^n can be used

 |7|6|5|4|3|2|1|0|Position|